 Holding yourself accountable to following the Golden Rule will show others you care about them and eventually you will find this attitude spreads through your entire organization.

 EDITOR’S NOTE: This article was written by Jeff McManus.
 McManus has a bachelor’s degree in landscape and ornamental horticulture from Auburn University.
 He is also an International Society of Arboriculture Certified Arborist.
 Jeff has been director of Landscape Services with the University of Mississippi since 2000.
-His new book, “Growing Weeders into Leaders – Leadership Lessons from the Ground Level”, focuses on cultivating excellence among staff.
+His book, “Growing Weeders into Leaders – Leadership Lessons from the Ground Level”, focuses on cultivating excellence among staff.
 He is also the author of “Pruning Like a Pro.”
 Learn more at www.jeffmcmanus.com.